kaanalptkn/ka-p1/README.md

 ## Timetable

 * Customers can find classes times here.
-Also information abut lessons.
+Also information about lessons.

 ## Footer

 * Footer is consistent on all pages.
-It has contact details on left side, copyright in the middle  and social links on right side.
+It has contact details on the left side, copyright in the middle  and social links on the right side.
 Each link will open in a separate tab in a browser.

 ## Home